Say Hello to the New C&T Right-Hand Gal – Grace Gulley!

 Second – let me say I was blown away by the number of amazing people who applied for this job – truly, I’m honoured that so many of you love what I do here so much that you wanted to help me create it.
 Immense thanks to each and every one of you – it was super hard to choose just one of you – I wish my quest for world domination was a bit further ahead so I could hire a whole team of you! 😉

 Finally – I’d love it if you would all please say a warm hello to my new right-hand gal – Grace Gulley.

-Grace hails from the West Coast of the USA, and runs two amazing projects of her own as well as helping me here – the CYL Collective; and her own handmade business, Lark + Arrow.
+Grace hails from the West Coast of the USA, and runs two amazing projects of her own as well as helping me here – the CYL Collective; (This site/resource is no longer available) and her own handmade business, Lark + Arrow (This site/resource is no longer available).
 If you take a peek at both of those, you’ll see that not only does Grace have a deep passion for her own craft + business, she’s also deeply committed to supporting and inspiring female creatives… which, among other things, is what makes her perfect for her role here with me at C&T.

 She’ll be working behind-the-scenes – finding amazing creatives to feature on the blog and podcast – and she’ll also be working closely with the members of the Thriver Circle on a daily basis.
 You can get in touch with her via email at Grace@CreateandThrive.com.

 But enough of my rambling, here’s a little hello from Grace in her own words…

 I’m Grace, fellow artisan and small business owner.
 My creative journey has been a long-time in the making.
 Like many other creatives who are searching for their artistic identity, I dabbled in everything, but never excelled in anything.
 It took finding a creative community to find my place and lead me to my craft.
 That craft was, and is, the recently-revived art of knotting, macrame!
 It quite literally roped me in (excuse the cheesy pun).